section-engineering-education/engineering-education/content/articles/implementing-database-driven-push-notifications-in-android-with-firebase/index.md

 - Node.js and Firebase CLI installed on your machine.

 ### What are push notifications?
-Push notifications are messages that appear in a user's web browser, mobile phone, or desktop device.
-They are used by businesses to send messages, offers, and other information to their clients on time.
-A subscriber can be anywhere and still receive these messages as long as he/she is connected to the internet or have their phone or browser open.
+Messages that show in a user's web browser, mobile phone, or desktop computer are known as push notifications.
+Businesses use them to communicate timely announcements, deals, and other information to their customers.
+A user can get these messages from anywhere as long as they are connected to the internet or have their phone or browser open.

 ### When do we need them?
 They provide convenience by allowing a user to receive: